Crystal Lay

 GBS Worldwide

 When she's not working (and often even when she is), you're likely to find Crystal either traveling or with her family.
-She's also fond of patio gardening, an occasional glass of red wine, and got her first Barbie doll when she was 6 years old.
-More on Barbie later.
+She's also fond of (badly) patio gardening, an occasional glass of red wine, and is completely hooked on writing.
+She recently finished her first book, and is working on the outline for her second.

 GBS Worldwide